RLain/missing-trees/README.md

 1. Clone this repository
 2. Set up your local `env` file.
 3. Run $ make build
-4. Then you can spin up the container and execute the handler using $ make run-handler
+4. Then you can spin up the container and execute the handler using $ make run-handler.
+This will:
+  a) Spin up /tmp/tree_gaps_map.html for a quick visualisation of the data

 Addition commands:
 • Exiting a docker container $ exit